Valencia cafe terrace from above with cafe con leche, half-eaten ensaimada and a leather travel wallet

 The Visado de Residencia No Lucrativa is Spain's visa for people who want to live in the country without working.
 You must prove you have sufficient passive income - savings, pension, rental income, dividends - to support yourself without employment in Spain.

-It's the most popular visa for retirees moving from the US and UK, and for anyone with passive income streams who doesn't need to work remotely.
+It's the most popular visa for retirees moving from the US and UK, and for anyone with passive income streams who doesn't need to work remotely - unlike Digital Nomad Visa applicants.

 Can I Work on the Non-Lucrative Visa?

 Tip: Savings can substitute for income.
-A lump sum equivalent to one year's income (e.g., €28,800) in a bank account is usually accepted, though consulates vary in their interpretation.
+A lump sum equivalent to one year's income (e.g., €28,800) is usually accepted, though consulates vary.

 Documents Required